 While cloning USB bootable drive in Windows 10/8/7, you can still use your computer to do other things, and you can even edit the files in the USB drive that you are cloning.

-To clone USB flash drive to HDD or SSD, USB clone tool is essential.
+To clone USB flash drive to another USB drive or HDD/SSD, USB clone tool is essential.
 A good tool can make things become easier.
 And here, we recommend you free AOMEI Backupper.